 Does it matter where you live if you want a music career?

-Ultimately, you will have to build relationships with other music related businesses, but the internet, phone and some travel days might allow you to run your business effectively from just about anywhere.
-In the end, living somewhere with a big industry presence has its pros, but technology and travel can help offset the downside of living elsewhere IF you have the time and resources to put into managing long distance relationships.
-Learn more about the impact of location on your music career.
+Ultimately, you will have to build relationships with other music-related businesses, regardless of where you are.
+If you’re doing it primarily through the internet, in person, or through a social scene it’s all different variations of the same challenge.
+In the end, living somewhere with a big industry presence has its pros, but technology and travel can help offset the downside of living elsewhere IF you have the time and resources to put into managing long-distance relationships.